sanjana-kailash/Melbourne-Housing-EDA/README.md

 # Melbourne Housing Market EDA
+Exploratory Data Analysis (EDA) of Melbourne housing data to uncover insights about property prices, suburbs, and market trends.

 ##  Project Overview
 This project explores the **Melbourne Housing Dataset** with the goal of uncovering insights into the real estate market.